Benefits of Music Education

 In addition, research shows that music students are more active in their school community and exhibit enhanced relationship-building and teamwork skills.

-Studying music has some immediate benefits—students can experience cognitive benefits in as early as 20 days!
-However, music’s benefits are compounded and deepened with the long-term study of music (i.e. the longer, the better).
+However, music’s benefits are deepened with the long-term study of music.
 Studies say that 2-3 years of instrument study is when academic benefits start to significantly increase.

-Music classes help young children learn and grow by:
+Music classes help even very young children learn and grow by:

 • Accelerating brain development